Jacques Coursil

-Jacques Coursil (March 31, 1938 – June 26, 2020) was a composer, jazz trumpeter, scholar, and professor of literature, linguistics, and philosophy.
+Jacques Coursil (March 31, 1938 – June 26, 2020) was a French composer, jazz trumpeter, scholar, and professor of literature, linguistics, and philosophy.

 Early life

 Coursil was born in Paris, France, of Martinican parents.
 At age nine, he began studying the violin, but switched to trumpet as a teenager.
 His earliest musical influences included classical composers such as Webern and Schoenberg, jazz, especially that of New Orleans musicians such as Albert Nicholas and Sidney Bechet, and liturgical music, as well as Martinican-influenced biguine.
 At the age of 14, Coursil had the opportunity to hear saxophonist Don Byas, who made a deep impression, "with a white suit, white shoes, a shiny saxophone, playing so sweetly."

 In 1958, Coursil left for Africa, spending three years in Mauritania and Senegal, where he befriended Léopold Sédar Senghor, politician, poet and theorist of Négritude.
 In 1961, he returned to France, working as a teacher and studying literature and mathematics.